renjmindy/FacialTrackDetectors/README.md

 Face recognition is a subset of AI.
 It is used in healthcare for plenty of purposes.
 Take a closer look at the key technology use cases:

-* Patient Check-in and Check-Out Procedures
+* **Patient Check-in and Check-Out Procedures:**
-Patient identification solutions have recently gained momentum.
+...Patient identification solutions have recently gained momentum.
 They simplify the whole patient check-in process and free hospital personnel from paperwork.
-* Diagnosing Diseases and Conditions Using Face Recognition Face recognition has hovered almost all healthcare domains and the diagnostic process is no exсeption.
+* **Diagnosing Diseases and Conditions Using Face Recognition:**
+...Face recognition has hovered almost all healthcare domains and the diagnostic process is no exсeption.
 Healthcare evangelists and advisors claim that in the coming years, [health mirrors](https://www.theguardian.com/technology/2012/jan/22/medical-mirror-ming-zher-poh) will be in high gear.

 ![fd](https://github.com/renjmindy/FaceDetectors/blob/master/images/facial-recognition-for-healthcare-disruption-5.jpg)